stffrdhrn/stffrdhrn.github.io/_drafts/relocs.md

 knowledge, for example have a look at the Solaris [Linker and Libraries](https://docs.oracle.com/cd/E23824_01/html/819-0690/chapter6-54839.html) section on relocations.
 In this article I will try to fill in those gaps.

-Three part series on
+This will be an illustrated 3 part series covering
- - ELF binaries and Relocation entries
+ - ELF Binaries and Relocation entries
  - Thread Local Storage
  - How Relocations and Thread Local Store are implemented

- - Why are they needed and how do they work?
-    - Relocations
-    - TLS

- - What do the ELF binaries look like from GCC to the Linker into our final executable?

- - How are they implemented?
-    - In GCC?
-    - In the Linker?
-    - in GLIBC?

-We will attempt to answer these in this illustrated article.

 All of the examples in this article can be found in my [tls-examples](https://github.com/stffrdhrn/tls-examples) project.
 Please check it out.